vaghardoost/socketProject/README.md

 server that can send and receive data from client

-start connection with client, server unkown client
+##start connection with client, server unkown client

+### use tcp protocol for connection :

 after create server and client